staabm/staabm.github.io/_posts/2022-07-12-rexstan-meets-phpstan-dba.md

 In REDAXO it is common to use small utility methods to build the sql query.
 These methods return a concatenation of a hardcoded pre-configured string and the given arguments.

-`phpstan-dba` would skip queries containing calls to these methods as they will injected a non-constant value, not known at analysis time.
+`phpstan-dba` would skip queries containing calls to these methods as they will inject a non-constant value, not known at analysis time.

 In 99% of the cases the default table prefix, which is `rex_` is used.
 So adding a [DynamicStaticMethodReturnTypeExtension for these was they way forward](https://github.com/FriendsOfREDAXO/rexstan/blob/2f86fbaca8b7316f3465d986859b332c12bb79fb/lib/RexClassDynamicReturnTypeExtension.php).

-Making these methods return a `ConstantStringType` allows the query analysis to detect the actual query string beeing executed.
+Making methods return a `ConstantStringType` allows the query analysis to detect the actual query string beeing executed.
 Based on this additional PHPStan-Extension information, even query strings containing calls to `rex::getTable()` or `rex::getTablePrefix()` turn analyzable:

 ```php
 $db = rex_sql::factory();